 - The alpha and beta of intelligent investing in troubled times

-As a result, the problem of tobacco enterprise funding stays a contentious one; if the heaps spent on MPs on the tobacco enterprise’s expense did have an impact on balloting behavior, then this is yet some other manner that the tobacco enterprise is managing to undermine Article five.3 of the Framework Conference on Tobacco work (a global health treaty on tobacco manage).
+As a result, the problem of tobacco enterprise funding remains a contentious one; if the heaps spent on MPs on the tobacco enterpriseâ€┠¢s expense did impact balloting behavior, then this is yet another way that the tobacco enterprise is managing to undermine Article five.3 of the Framework Conference on Tobacco Work (a global health treaty on tobacco management).
 All nations that have signed this Treaty (such as the UK) must take steps to limit tobacco industry interference in tobacco policymaking.

-Irrespective of whether their views are already aligned with the ones of the tobacco enterprise, given the Treaty and the fact that tobacco smoking kills extra than 1 in 2 of its long-term customers, it’s far surprising that a few MPs are still willing to accept gifts from tobacco companies.
+Irrespective of whether their views are already aligned with the ones of the tobacco enterprise, given the Treaty and the fact that tobacco smoking kills more than 1 in 2 of its long-term customers, it’s far surprising that a few MPs are still willing to accept gifts from tobacco companies.

-The tobacco industry has a robust incentive to persuade decision-makers towards any similar regulation of its commercial enterprise, so we must maintain to reveal attempts made by the industry to lobby MPs, to check whether this has any bearing on their voting behavior.
+The tobacco industry has a robust incentive to persuade decision-makers towards any similar regulation of its commercial enterprise, so we must maintain to reveal attempts made by the industry to lobby MPs to check whether this has any bearing on their voting behavior.